Maria Natasha Rajah

-Maria Natashini "Natasha" Rajah is a Canadian neuroscientist who is a Full Professor at the Department of Psychiatry, McGill University, and was the inaugural Director of the Cerebral Imaging Center (CIC) at the Douglas Research Centre from 2011-2021.
+Maria Natashini "Natasha" Rajah is a Canadian neuroscientist who is a Full Professor at the Department of Psychology, Toronto Metropolitan University.
+Prior to joining Toronto Metropolitan University (formerly Ryerson) in August 2023, she was Full Professor at the Department of Psychiatry at McGill University from 2005 to July 2023, and was the inaugural Scientific Director of the Cerebral Imaging Center (CIC) at the Douglas Research Centre from 2011 to 2021.
 She is a cognitive neuroscientist who is interested in episodic memory, ageing and dementia.
 Her research uses functional magnetic resonance imaging to investigate how sex, gender, and social determinants of health interact with age and affect the neural networks responsible for episodic memory encoding and retrieval.